New York Cosmos (1971–1985): Revival attempts

 Since the original New York Cosmos club's demise in 1985, there had been attempts to revive it.
 With the rise of Major League Soccer (MLS), various New York area entities—including two different ownership groups from the Metrostars/New York Red Bulls—lobbied Pinton for the acquisition of the Cosmos name.
 Pinton refused to sell to an MLS team, believing that the league would not acknowledge the Cosmos' legacy.
 However, when old NASL names such as the San Jose Earthquakes, Seattle Sounders, Portland Timbers and Vancouver Whitecaps were revived as MLS franchises, he reconsidered.
 He sold the Cosmos name and brand to English businessman Paul Kemsley in 2009, whose group announced a new team with the Cosmos' name in August 2010.

 Kemsley put the original club's trophies on display in the new club's office in SoHo.
 He and the other owners initially intended to become an MLS expansion franchise, but ultimately turned down the invitation to apply.
 Kemsley's team instead joined the new second-tier incarnation of the North American Soccer League, starting play in its 2013 Fall season.
 It played for the next four seasons before the league folded.
 The Cosmos then joined the third-tier National Independent Soccer Association (NISA), but played only half a season before going on hiatus.

 After the second club had been dormant for five years, the owner sold the name and logo to a new ownership group based in north New Jersey, which had already been announced as an expansion team in the third-tier USL League One.
 That expansion team was announced as the third incarnation of the Cosmos, with plans to begin play in 2026.

-Cultural impact and influence on U.S. soccer
+Cultural impact and influence on American soccer

 Sometimes, in the dressing room, I think I am in Hollywood.